nodejs/node/doc/api/packages.md

 }
 ```

+**`*` maps expose nested subpaths as it is a string replacement syntax
+only.**

-The left hand matching pattern must always end in `*`.
-All instances of `*` on
-the right hand side will then be replaced with this value, including if it
+All instances of `*` on the right hand side will then be replaced with this
-contains any `/` separators.
+value, including if it contains any `/` separators.

 ```js
 import featureX from 'es-module-package/features/x';